How to Negotiate Medical Bills in the USA (2026 Guide)

 Healthcare prices can vary dramatically depending on the facility type.

-Procedures such as MRIs, CT scans, or outpatient surgeries are often significantly more expensive at hospital-owned facilities because hospitals charge additional “facility fees.”
+Procedures such as MRIs, CT scans, or outpatient surgeries are often more expensive at hospital-owned facilities because hospitals may charge additional facility fees.

 | Cost Category | Hospital Outpatient Dept. | Standalone Imaging Center | Potential Savings |